Villavicencio: Monuments

-In addition to the natural possibilities that its territory offers for relaxation, the modernization of the highway has shortened the distance and time of the trip to the capital of the Republic.
-Thus, Villavicencio and other adjacent municipalities are now offered as new tourist destinations.

 Festival

 Villavicencio is the capital of the Llanos Orientales and celebrates its anniversary every April 6 to pay tribute to its history and culture.
 This is an event where the city attracts much more tourism as artistic events such as concerts, parades, fairs, as well as sports competitions and fireworks are held.
-The good thing is that all activities are free so anyone can participate without any problem.
+All activities are free and all are welcome to attend.